emmercm/www/src/blog/_brew-old-versions.md

 brew tap --force homebrew/core
 ```

 We only need to tap once.
-Subsequent runs should use `brew
+Subsequent runs should use `brew update` to update the tap.
-_Note: running `brew update` will update all taps, including this one._

 ```shell
 brew tap --force homebrew/core